 Do It Better worked with Chicago illustrator Anna Jo Beck to create the Teachers Resource Project logo, color palette, style guide, and custom illustrations.
 We also collaborated with photographer Nathan Keay on photographs for promotional collateral.
 These assets were designed by Do It Better to create a unique and recognizable brand identity.

 Do it Better designed the website’s user experience based on audience research, optimizing the platform to accept donations and facilitate teacher enrollment.
 We created workflows to ensure donor communications and reporting were managed automatically, minimizing the time WasteShed staff would have to spend on project management.
 We also designed a postcard to advertise the project offline.

 Do It Better brought on a public relations pro to spread the word while we promoted the launch to teachers via email.
 By project end, over 200 teachers were signed up for the Teachers Resource Project email list.

-Using digital storytelling, we brought teachers’ and students’ experiences to life, engaging potential donors through an emotional appeal.
-Do It Better established a social presence for the project on Facebook and Instagram, drafted and scheduled posts, and created a posting guide for WasteShed staff to seamlessly continue this process in the future.
+We brought teachers’ and students’ experiences to life through digital storytelling.
+Do It Better established a social presence for the project on Facebook and Instagram, drafted and scheduled posts, and created a posting guide for WasteShed staff to seamlessly continue project promotion.

 “I teach to help my students see in themselves what I know to be true: their worth is invaluable, their potential is boundless and they are loved unconditionally by at least one adult in their lives.”